GovTechSG/ship-hats-overview/tools-faq.md

  <details>
   <summary>3.
 What happens if my project has maxed out the Shared agent hours?</summary><br>

 The SA and PA would receive an email notification when utilisation have reached 90% of the total number of Shared agent hours.
-Projects that exceed the Shared agent hours will be charged at 100 SGD per block of 100 Shareda Agent hours automatically.
-At the start of every month, the Shared Agent hours will be reset to its initial subscription quota.
+Projects that exceed the Shared agent hours will be charged at 100 SGD per block of 100 Shared agent hours automatically.
+At the start of every month, the Shared agent hours will be reset to its initial subscription quota.
   </details>
  <details>
   <summary>4.
 Will my Shared agent hours be rolled over to the next month if my project under utilised within the month?</summary><br>